Turtle - Red Eared Slider

-I was found by a concerned member of the public on the side of the road.
-I was brought into SPCA where no one came forward to claim me.
-I am now on the hunt for my new forever home
+I was found by a concerned member of the public in their property.
+I was brought into the SPCA where no one came forward to claim me, so I am now on the hunt for my new forever home

 1. Can you care for a companion animal for their whole life?

 - The average lifespan of dogs and cats is around 12 years but some dogs and cats can live 20 years or more!

 - If you want to adopt a pet for your children, consider that children can tire quickly of the routine of caring for the animal.
 Parents often quickly become the animal’s primary caregiver and need to be OK with that.
 Therefore, adding a new animal to your family must be a family decision and a family-wide responsibility.

 - If you are planning to move to another country or travel in the future, it might not be the right time to adopt an animal.
 However, it is possible to move country with your animal, and also to manage travel so that your animal is well cared for when you are away.
 Moving country and travel are situations that can be managed, but this can be expensive and needs careful consideration and planning.